sarahrudy/tic-tac-toe/README.md

 ## Learning Goals

+* Create Tic, Tac, Toe game from scratch building the HTML first and styling with CSS
-* Demonstrate understanding of JavaScript, localStorage, and event delegation
+* Add functionality to demonstrate understanding of JavaScript, localStorage, and event delegation
 * Understand the difference between the data model and how the data is displayed on the DOM
 * Iterate through DOM elements using for loops
 * Use logic to solve complex problems